morgant/acl-tools-osx/README.md

 	        True if the file has no ACL.

 	-aceuser uname
-	        True file has an ACE for the user 'uname'.
+	        True if the file has an ACE for the user 'uname'.

 	-acegroup gname
 	        True if the file has an ACE for the group 'gname'.

 	-aceperm permission
 	        True if the file has an ACE containing 'permission'.
+Accepts a comma-delimited list of permissions.

 	-aceallow
 	        True if the file has an 'allow' ACE.